polterguy/magic/backend/files/misc/common-startup-files/default.md

 - [prompt] is mandatory single sentence summary of completion
 - [completion] is mandatory and the actual training data

+### Create AI function

+The following function can be used to create an AI function for some machine learning type, allowing the LLM to have access to it as a tool in its RAG/VSS database.
+If the user asks you to create an AI function, you should ask for what machine learning type and filename the user wants to use.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/machine-learning/create-ai-function.hl]:
+{
+  "type": "[STRING_VALUE]",
+  "filename": "[STRING_VALUE]"
+}
+___

+Arguments;

+- [type] is mandatory name of machine learning type to add the function to
+- [filename] is mandatory Hyperlambda filename and path, to the file that's to serve as the function

 ## Hyperlambda Generator Rules

 Obey by the following rules when suggesting and generating Hyperlambda backend code for the user: